 Interveners actively participate in a proceeding, which can include submitting questions and arguments and/or evidence on matters that are within the scope of the proceeding.

 Interveners can be individuals, organizations, companies, or groups.
-If you would like to join one or more of these groups to be represented by them, please click on the provided links to contact them or to contact the BCUC for their information.
+If you would like to join these groups to be represented by them, please visit their website or contact the BCUC for their information.

-NIARG consists of the Heiltsuk Tribal Council, Shearwater Marine Limited, and Gitga’at First Nation.
-These entities are ratepayers situated in BC Hydro’s Bella Bella Zone IB (including Residential, Small General Service, Large Commercial and Street Lighting classes).
+NIARG consists of the Heiltsuk Tribal Council, Shearwater Marine Limited, and Gitga't First Nation.
+These entities are ratepayers situated in BC Hydro's Bella Bella Zone IB (including Residential, Small General Service, Large Commercial, and Street Lighting classes).

 You must demonstrate that you, or the people you represent, are directly affected by a BCUC proceeding.
 Or that you have experience, information, or expertise related to a proceeding that would help the BCUC in its review.